David Ferrie

 David William Ferrie (March 28, 1918 – February 22, 1967) was an American pilot and anti-communist activist who was alleged by New Orleans District Attorney Jim Garrison to have been involved in a conspiracy to assassinate President John F. Kennedy.
 Garrison also alleged that Ferrie knew Lee Harvey Oswald.
 Ferrie denied any involvement in a conspiracy and said he never knew Oswald.
-Decades later, photos emerged establishing that Ferrie had been in the same Civil Air Patrol unit as Oswald in the 1950s, but critics have argued this does not prove that either Ferrie or Oswald was involved in an assassination plot.
+Decades later, photos emerged establishing that Ferrie had been in the same Civil Air Patrol unit as Oswald in the 1950s, but critics have argued this does not prove that either Ferrie or Oswald was involved in an assassination plot or that they ever stayed in touch.

 Early life

 Ferrie was born in Cleveland, Ohio.
 A Roman Catholic, he attended St. Ignatius High School.
 In 1938, shortly before obtaining his B.A. from John Carroll University, he decided to enter the priesthood and enrolled at St. Mary's Seminary, but he was dismissed from the seminary in 1940.
 He then went to Baldwin-Wallace College and completed his B.A. in philosophy in 1941.
 By this time, he was suffering from alopecia areata, a rare disease that causes loss of body hair, and the severity of the condition may worsen with age.
 Later in life, to compensate for his hair loss, Ferrie wore a homemade auburn wig and false eyebrows attached with glue.

 In 1941, he entered St. Charles Seminary but left there in 1944 because of "emotional instability."
 He obtained a pilot's license and began teaching aeronautics at Cleveland's Benedictine High School.
 He was fired from the school for several infractions, including taking boys to a house of prostitution.
 He then became an insurance inspector and, in 1951, moved to New Orleans where he worked as a pilot for Eastern Air Lines, until losing his job in August 1961, after being arrested twice on morals charges.

 Ferrie was involved with the Civil Air Patrol in several ways: He started as a Senior Member (an adult member) with the Fifth Cleveland Squadron at Hopkins Airport in 1947.
 When he moved to New Orleans, he transferred to the New Orleans Cadet Squadron at Lakefront Airport.
 There he served as an instructor, and later as the Commander.
 After a Ferrie-trained cadet pilot perished in a December 1954 crash, Ferrie's annual re-appointment was declined.
 He was asked to be a guest aerospace education instructor at a smaller squadron at Moisant Airport, and lectured there from June to September 1955.
 On July 27, 1955, 15-year-old Lee Harvey Oswald joined this squadron.
+In 1957 he received a doctorate degree in psychology, through a correspondence course, from the unaccredited Phoenix University in Bari, Italy.
+Ferrie also developed an interest in research chemistry and hypnosis.